mgabilo/findmax-mpi/README.md

 # findmax-mpi

 This is a parallel program using MPI to find the max of set of numbers.
-This was just an academic exercise and in practice you should use a call to MPI_Reduce to accomplish this.
+This was just an academic exercise; MPI already has a function to do this called MPI_Reduce.

 The program findmax-mpi takes in a number of processors *p* and an